TABLE OF CONTENTS

 Debt relief ends with the insolvency court’s decision acknowledging the implementation of debt relief.
 There is no right of appeal against that decision.
 If the debtor complies with all obligations under the approved debt relief method in a due and timely manner, the insolvency court – on a recommendation from the debtor – issues an order freeing the debtor from the payment of claims included in the debt relief procedure to the extent to which they have not yet been met.

-Debt relief may also be terminated if the court discontinues this procedure and decides to handle the debtor’s insolvency through bankruptcy proceedings, which occurs in cases stipulated by law, in particular when the debtor fails to comply with debt relief conditions.
+Debt relief may also be terminated by a court cancelling debt relief that had been approved.
+It will then also decide either to handle the debtor’s insolvency through bankruptcy proceedings or to stop the insolvency proceedings if the debtor is completely insolvent.
+Approved debt relief proceedings may be cancelled in cases stipulated by law, in particular when the debtor fails to comply with the debt relief conditions.

 15 What are the creditors' rights after the closure of insolvency proceedings?

 In bankruptcy proceedings concerning the assets of a natural person (at any time after the closure of bankruptcy proceedings) or a legal person (until its dissolution by deletion from a public register), after the proceedings have been closed a distraint or enforcement order may be made in relation to a claim that has been established and not been denied by the debtor, and not met in the course of the bankruptcy proceedings.
 When an enforcement application is submitted, only a validation sheet and a report on the validation of the claim in question in the bankruptcy proceedings need be submitted.
 This right becomes statute-barred ten years after the closure of bankruptcy proceedings, with the limitation period starting on the effective date of the order closing the proceedings.